carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 As a general rule, equivalent activities must be self-reported via form submission.
 The Instructor Trainers Leadership Committee will provide guidance to help Instructor Trainers choose what to share in the form and when to select a meeting instead.

+## Offboarding

-Instructor Trainer Alumni Status
+### Instructor Trainer Alumni Status

 Active Instructor Trainers may elect to become inactive by requesting Instructor Trainer Alumni status at any time by contacting [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
 Alumni may also submit re-activation requests to the same address.

+Active Instructor Trainers may elect to become inactive at any time if they expect to be unavailable to participate in the Instructor Trainer Roles and Responsibilities for 1 year or more.
+Active Instructor Trainers may also have their role changed to Instructor Trainer Alumni if they do not renew their Active status during the annual renewal period.

 ### Instructor Trainer Alumni will not be permitted to: